When Will the Baby Formula Shortage End?

 At least four more babies given formula from Abbott's Sturgis facility fell sick in the following months, three with Cronobacter sakazakii and one with Salmonella newport.
 Ultimately, two infants in Ohio died from Cronobacter infection.
 Another baby was hospitalized for three weeks before recovering.

-As the infections were under investigation, the Food and Drug Administration received a report in October from an ex-employee alleging poor sanitation standards at the factory and the doctoring of records to hide inadequate quality checks.
+As the infections were under investigation, the FDA received a report in October from an ex-employee alleging poor sanitation standards at the factory and the doctoring of records to hide inadequate quality checks.

 After an FDA inspection of the facility in February, Abbott voluntarily recalled a number of batches of its Similac, Alimentum and EleCare infant formula brands.
 Abbott also ceased production at the factory.